quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ### Raw packet and frame information

-This document re-uses the definition of the RawInfo data class from [QLOG-MAIN].
+This document re-uses the definition of the RawInfo data class from {{QLOG-MAIN}}.

 Note: